michael-sayapin/sayap_in/content/posts/on-rewrites.md

 Since the original developer was remote and just got another job somewhere, I was left to patch and evolve this firmware to keep up with the business.
 In a few months it was reasonably stable, but since I'm also not a C programmer by any stretch, the code quality still was not great.

-During that time, we designed/evolved a new, Protobuf-based protocol to replace the old JSON-based protocol, cutting traffic 10x, and getting rid of all the magic strings and informal expectations on both sides.
-The replacement went well, with the same approach as above: we kept the logic very similar, and for a while supported both, then slowly did a bunch of over-the-air upgrades to the devices so eventually they all spoke Protobuf.
+During that time, we designed/evolved a new, Protobuf-based protocol to replace the old JSON-based protocol, cutting traffic 10x and getting rid of all the magic strings and informal expectations on both sides.
+The replacement went well using the same approach as above: we kept the logic very similar, and for a while supported both, then slowly did a bunch of over-the-air upgrades to the devices so eventually they all spoke Protobuf.
 JSON was then removed.

 My contract time was ending, I had another big gig coming up, so I left the company, only paying attention and supporting them a few days per week, to keep an eye on the new backend and its stability.